 - And both Pirates of the Caribbean and One Piece have very heavy fantasy elements that make them rather different to the pure swashbuckler.

 - The Western was a major film genre for decades, first in its "traditional" form and then in the revisionist "Spaghetti Western" form.
 However, people predicted the death of the genre as early as The Sixties due to oversaturation in theaters and, more importantly, on television, courtesy of shows like Gunsmoke, Bonanza, and The Rifleman.
 Revisionists like Sergio Leone and Sam Peckinpah gave the Western a brief shot in the arm in the late '60s, only to see their approach soon copied to the point of exhaustion.
+And the rise of crime dramas like Dirty Harry made the Western redundant, transplanting its tropes into a contemporary setting.
 It was in The Seventies when it became clear that the Western was on its last ride, with notable landmarks including Blazing Saddles in 1974 (the first commercially successful Western parody) and the death of John Wayne in 1979.

 - Heaven's Gate is also usually blamed for the end of the auteur films produced by Hollywood in the 1970s.
 Other flops, such as Steven Spielberg's 1941, Peter Bogdanovich's They All Laughed, Martin Scorsese's New York New York and Francis Ford Coppola's One From The Heart and The Cotton Club, were also used as examples of the danger of giving auteur filmmakers carte blanche when making "personal" or "blockbuster" films.
 Ironically, the auteur film genre was brought back by another genre killer (see Days Of Thunder below).

 - The film Hello, Dolly! had, for quite some time, the reputation of having killed the big-scale movie musical, as it was a flop for many years — until re-couping its losses in the home video market.